Takamasa Momose

 Research and Teaching Interests

-Prof. Momose is also involved in researches in sub-atomic physics (SAP) for the study of fundamental symmetry of universe.
+Prof. Momose is also involved in research projects in sub-atomic physics (SAP) for the study of fundamental symmetries.

-3) Measurement of the electric dipole moment (EDM) of the neutron (UCN at TRIUMF)
+(4) Measurement of the electric dipole moment (EDM) of the neutron (TUCAN at TRIUMF) for CP violation

-4) Laser cooling of antihydrogen (ALPHA at CERN)
+(5) Laser cooling of antihydrogen (ALPHA at CERN) for CPT violation and matter-antimatter gravity measurements.

 Contact